tpae/whitepaper/README.md

 Core Platform will create the bridge for Smart Contracts, exposing REST API.

-## Community Platform Development: 8 ~ 10 Weeks
+## Social Network Platform Development: 8 ~ 10 Weeks

-Community Platform will also create identity services, hosted outside of Blockchain in order to provide seamless experience.
+Social Network Platform will also create identity services, hosted outside of Blockchain in order to provide seamless experience.

 ## Marketplace Platform Development: 8 ~ 10 Weeks